Trump moves to crush the Bannon rebellion

 Zachery Henry, spokesman for Kelli Ward, an Arizona Republican hoping to succeed retiring Sen. Jeff Flake, said that Bannon is "only one of the many high-profile endorsements Dr. Ward has received" and that Ward is committed to "helping President Trump advance an America First agenda."

-The revelations in the new book is not the only reason Trump moved decisively to crush the anti-establishment rebellion his former aide has been trying to foment within the GOP.
+The revelations in the new book are not the only reason Trump moved decisively to crush the anti-establishment rebellion his former aide has been trying to foment within the GOP.

 Bannon has waged political war against Senate Majority Leader Mitch McConnell, R-Ky., and House Speaker Paul Ryan, R-Wis., the two leaders who just delivered a major tax cut law to the president's desk and with whom Trump must work to advance his legislative agenda.
 After Trump released his statement excoriating Bannon, McConnell's campaign team tweeted a picture of the Kentucky senator smiling.